jalbertomr/springmongoreactiveproduct/README.md

-## Spring Boot Reactive Web MongoDB CRUD for Product
+## Spring Boot Reactive Web MongoDB CRUD for ProductDto

-A simple implemention of reactive web of a product entity with CRUD operations, based on javaTeachi channel extended with many options of process responses from Flux to Https.
+A simple implemention of reactive web of a product entity with CRUD operations with many options of process responses from Flux to Https.
+The API interface (Controller input and output) uses ProductDto to transfer data validating some fields using JSR-303 at two levels, At Controller ProductDto level and Repository Level.
+The error message returned when invalid data is handled by GlobalErrorController class annotated with @RestControllerAdvice.

 __Sample of options of processing at controller level__